Jul 13, 2024

 Wellness Reminderes

-Our first concept explored embedding wellness reminders directly into Snapchat, encouraging users to drink water, stretch, or take breaks.
+Our first concept explored embedding wellness reminders directly into Snapchat, encouraging users to drink water, stretch or take breaks.

 While helpful in theory, this approach felt: